Tony363/SuperClaude_Framework/Docs/superclaude-user-guide.md

 /sc:load --summary  # Should show available MCP servers

 # Test specific servers
-/sc:analyze react-app/ --c7     # Should use Context7
-/sc:troubleshoot issue --seq    # Should use Sequential /sc:build ui/ --magic           # Should use Magic /sc:test app/ --play            # Should use Playwright
+/sc:analyze react-app/ --dw     # Should use Deepwiki /sc:troubleshoot issue --seq    # Should use Sequential /sc:build ui/ --magic           # Should use Magic /sc:test app/ --bb            # Should use Browserbase
 ```

 **Common Solutions**: